pattersam/citypulse-etl/docs/report.md

 - Learning relationship between the datasets to predict the impact of them on one-another, e.g. how weather and events impact local traffic, parking availability and pollution
 - Supporting public transport operators to make more informed and proactive decisions about the required capacity of the public transport system (based on current and predicted weather, events, and traffic)
+- Dynamic pricing and allocation of parking spots based on expected use (e.g. for markets or other temporary events)
 - Informing citizens about upcoming events with integrated weather updates and travel recommendations
-- Dynamic pricing and allocation of parking spots based on expected use (e.g. for markets or other temporary events)
 - Providing citizens with real-time updates about traffic and pollution to inform their transit decisions
 - Analysis to support scheduling events across city owned buildings in a way that minimises the impact on traffic and pollution

 ### Recommended improvements / future work

-In addition to the potential improvements discussed above, the following work could also be conducted to improve the tool.
+In addition to the potential improvements discussed above, several improvements are recommended.

+To increase the robustness & reliability of the tool, the following suggestions are made:

 - Implement unit and integration testing
-- Set up database migrations to safely manage changes to the data model (e.g. using [Alembic](https://alembic.sqlalchemy.org/en/latest/))
+- Use database migrations to safely manage changes to the data model (e.g. using [Alembic](https://alembic.sqlalchemy.org/en/latest/))
+- Establish production environment for deployment (e.g. Azure SQL Database + Azure Functions)
+- Set up continuous integration and deployment (CI/CD) to test, build and deploy the script to a production environment (e.g. using GitLab CI/CD or Azure DevOps)
+- Document the system architecture more formally, using something like [arc42](https://arc42.org/)

+To further refine and improve the data model, the following work is recommended in collaboration with the data analyst:

 - Find out where the wrongly indexed/linked CityPulse datasets are
 - Investigate the data modelling framework associated with the broader CityPulse academic research project
 - Conduct more research into the context of the data collection, it's purpose and the environment it has been collected in to help understand more about the value of the data and how it can be analysed
-- Validate column name guesses (i.e. Cultural Event Data)
+- Validate column naming where not provided in raw data (i.e. Cultural Event Data)
-- Set up continuous integration and deployment (CI/CD) to test, build and deploy the script to a production environment
-- Document the system architecture more formally, using something like [arc42](https://arc42.org/)
 - Improve the data model to better suit more specific requirements of the visualisation and analysis in collaboration with the data analyst
 - More detailed analysis into the quality of the data to build more sophisticated cleaning and transformation